 Whiskies differ greatly between single malts and blends.
 This has to do with the ingredients, specialized distillation processes, and type of oak cask.
 Whisky is made predominantly from malted barley that, in the case of blended whiskies, can be combined with grains and cereals like wheat or corn.
 Malts or single malts can come only from malted barley.

-Real ales—naturally matured, cask-conditioned beer made from traditional ingredients—are making their mark in the United Kingdom.
-These ales are not, at present, as popular as whisky but are quickly making their mark on the Scottish beverage scene.
-Good brews to try include Arran Blonde (Arran Brewery), Dark Island (Orkney Brewery), Duechars (Caledonian Brewery) and Red Cuillin (Skye Brewery).
+Real ales—naturally matured, cask-conditioned beer made from traditional ingredients—have arrived in the United Kingdom.
+These ales are not, at present, as popular as whisky, but are quickly making their mark on the Scottish beverage scene.
+Good brews to try include Arran Blonde (Arran Brewery), Dark Island (Orkney Brewery), White Wife (Shetland), Duechars (Caledonian Brewery), and Red Cuillin (Skye Brewery).